 Hepatitis C that runs its course and responds to treatment in a relatively short period is called “acute” hepatitis.
-Men (and women) with acute hepatitis C usually fight off HCV within six months.
+Men and women with acute hepatitis C usually fight off HCV within six months.

 Chronic hepatitis C is a longer-lasting form of liver disease.
 Your immune system may not be successful in fighting the virus, and it stays in your body for lengthy periods.
 Untreated chronic hepatitis C can lead to liver damage or liver cancer.

 One of the reasons that hepatitis C can be so damaging is that it’s possible to have it for years without knowing.
 Some patients may not show any signs of the initial viral infection until the disease has advanced significantly.
-According to the National Digestive Diseases Information Clearinghouse (NDDIC), liver damage and symptoms of hepatitis C may not develop for up to 10 years after infection with the virus.
+According to the National Digestive Diseases Information Clearinghouse (NDDIC), liver damage and the symptoms of hepatitis C may not develop for up to 10 or more years after infection with the virus.

 - stomach pain